SerhiiStets/fed/README.md

 ### **clean**

-Remove folder from favourities.
+Removes the folder from favourites.
 Use 'all' for full cleanup and '.' to remove the current folder.
-Folder can also be cleaned up by the number it is on the list or using given folder alias.
+The folder can also be cleaned up by the number it is on the list or using the given folder alias.

 ```shell
 $ fed clean all